bbi-lab/bbi-sciatac-demux/README.md

 bash run.analyze.sh
 ```

 The *bbi-sciatac-demux* pipeline creates the file *args.json* in the demux output directory.
-The *bbi-sciatac-analyze* pipeline script looks for *args.json* in the demux output directory, and uses it to read the trimmed fastq files from the *<sample_name>/fastqs_trim* sub-directory in the demux output directory, and continue the analysis with read alignments.
+The *bbi-sciatac-analyze* pipeline script looks for *args.json* in the demux output directory, and uses it to read the trimmed fastq files from the *<sample_name>/fastqs_trim* sub-directory in the demux output directory, and continues the analysis starting with read alignments.

 #### Additional information

 We advise users to run the pipelines in tmux sessions so closing the terminal window does not terminate the pipeline.